A gentle half day’s walk, with a distinctly reflective feel.

 The 12th century Norse church, the St Magnus Kirk is the main attraction here.
 Featuring a tall tower that would have originally been 70ft high, the building is one of only two of its kind in Europe.

 Egilsay’s natural environment can be quite spectacular too.
-Walking here is a joy, with quiet roads and some fantastic wildlife.
+Canquoy is a beautiful beach, and walking here is a joy, with quiet roads and some fantastic wildlife.
 The RSPB reserve features some excellent wetlands and wildflowers, and you're liable to see seals, gannets and other seabirds during your time here.

 Remember, it's worth taking your time on our walking route to soak up the sights and sounds of the island, but also so that you don't encounter a wait at the pier for the returning ferry which also serves the neighbouring islands of Rousay and Wyre.